ewingjm/power-playwright/README.md

 Power Playwright makes test automation for Power Apps easier by providing a [page object model](https://playwright.dev/dotnet/docs/pom) built on top of [Playwright](https://playwright.dev/dotnet/).
 It has been designed with the unique challenges of Power Apps test automation in mind:

-- Support for all regions
+- Supports all environment regions
-- Automatic updates ensure platform changes are non-breaking
+- Resilient to platform updates
-- Extensibility for your custom pages and controls
+- Extensible for custom pages and controls

 ## Table of Contents